-1. Make a splash at one of the many glorious beaches that dot San Diego’s gorgeous coastline.
+1. Make a splash doing everything from surfing to shell collecting at one of the many glorious beaches that dot San Diego's gorgeous coastline.

 2. Visit the USS Midway Museum–– the largest aircraft carrier in the world that you can tour and where your kids can earn their Junior Pilot Wings!